SymfonyCasts/30-days-last/sfcasts/toast.md

 same collection and still dumping out the message.
 We've just got nice markup around this.

-I can't want to see this!
+And I can't want to see it!
 I'll go to edit and "Save".
 Oh, that is wonderful!
 In the upper right where I want it and all done with CSS.

 ## Making the Toast Closeable